abdulazizag/Virtual-Machine-and-Container-based-Deployment-of-5G-using-Ansible-with-Security-Implementation/README.md

-# Virtual Machine (VM) and Container-based Deployment of 5G using Ansible with Security Implementation
+# Virtual Machine (VM) and Container-based Deployment of 5G using Ansible with IPSec Security Implementation

 **Table of Contents**